 - How do I find a show holding qualifiers?
-If you visit the affiliations page and click on qualifying shows there you find a list of show that have affiliated to us.
-This list is updated on a weekly basis throughout the season – normally on a Friday as the affiliations come in to us.
+If you visit the affiliations page and click on qualifying shows there you find a list of shows that have affiliated with us.
+This list is updated on a weekly basis throughout the season – normally on a Friday as the affiliations come into us.

 - How do I enter?
 There are two main ways to do your entries.
 Our online system.
 Firstly, you must obtain a password.
-You can to this by scrolling down to the new customer / new account field.
+You can do this by scrolling down to the new customer / new account field.
 Complete this form and click send.
 During office hours you will receive your password fairly quickly.
-Out of office hours I’m afraid you will need to wait until we come back in to the office to process your application.
+Out of office hours, I’m afraid you will need to wait until we come back into the office to process your application.
 Once you receive your password and customer number (customer number is different to your membership number) you will be able to log on to your account and away you go.
-Oh don’t forget to add your animal’s details first.
-Alternatively you can simply fill in the entry form in your schedule and pop it in the post to us complete with a cheque or credit card details.
+Oh, don’t forget to add your animal’s details first.
+Alternatively, you can simply fill in the entry form in your schedule and pop it in the post to us complete with a cheque or credit card details.
 ALL ENTRIES MUST BE SENT IN BEFORE THE CLOSING DATE.
-If you need to change any classes that you have entered – or you decide to bring a different horse/pony to the one originally catalogued, we will change this free of charge up to the close of the on line entries.
-After the close of on line entries, unfortunately we cannot accept any more entries from un-catalogued horses/ponies.
-We will still amend entries after the 24th July but all amendments will incur a £5 administration fee.
+If you need to change any classes that you have entered – or you decide to bring a different horse/pony to the one originally catalogued, we will change this free of charge up to the close of the online entries.
+After the close of online entries, unfortunately, we cannot accept any more entries from un-catalogued horses/ponies.
+We will still amend entries after the close of entries but all amendments will incur a £5 administration fee.

 - Do entries really close on the closing date?
-YES THEY DO.
-Here in the office we cannot emphasise just how important it is for you to adhere to this date.
-This year’s closing dates are postal entries 17th July and online entries at midnight 24th July.
-Once the online closing date has passed we are unable to catalogue anymore horses or take any addition entries from catalogued horses as we have to move on to the next stage of the show preparation.
+YES, THEY DO.
+Here in the office, we cannot emphasise just how important it is for you to adhere to this date.
+The closing dates for postal entries are as per the current schedule and online entries at midnight as per the current schedule.
+Once the online closing date has passed we are unable to catalogue any more horses or take any additional entries from catalogued horses as we have to move on to the next stage of the show preparation.

 - How do I book stables?
-Sponsors Indoor, Member A & B and Pink duration & Pink day stables can only be booked by completing a stabling form and sending it in to the office.
+Sponsors Indoor, Member A & B and Pink duration & Pink day stables can only be booked by completing a stabling form and sending it into the office.
 Blue duration and Blue day stables can be booked by our online system or by completing a form and sending it into the office.
-ALL STABLE BOOKINGS MUST BE ACCOMPANED BY AT LEAST ONE ENTRY PER STABLE BOOKED
+ALL STABLE BOOKINGS MUST BE ACCOMPANIED BY AT LEAST ONE ENTRY PER STABLE BOOKED

 - Do I have to wear my back number?
 Yes, back numbers must be worn by all exhibitors whilst mounted or handling including exercising.
 This is so you can be quickly identified in the event of an accident/emergency.

-- What facilities can be found on site?
-Showers, Toilets, 24 hour security, Shop, Fodder shop, Cash Points and Bars.
+- What facilities can be found on-site?
+Showers, Toilets, 24-hour security, Shop, Cash Points and Bars.

 - Do I need to bring my own bedding and feed?
 It is entirely up to you.
-However we will have a fodder shop on site with a full range of bedding and feed for you to purchase throughout the week.
-They will also deliver all goods to your stable.
+There may be provision to purchase bedding during the show.

 - Do you have permanent stables?
 All stable onsite are temporary stables.

-- Will there be vets on site?
-There will be a vet on site from 8.00am to 5.00pm Wednesday to Sunday.
-Out of these hours they will be on call.
+- Will there be vets on-site?
+There will be a vet on-site from 8.00 am to 5.00 pm Thursday to Saturday.
+Out of these hours, they will be on call.
 Their number will be on your exhibitor’s information.
 If you do not have this to hand please go to either your stable manager or show office and they will give you the number so you can contact them.
 All fees will be payable to the vet at the end of the consultation.

 - How can I buy tickets?
 There is no charge for admission but there is a £10 car pass if you wish to bring a car on site.
-This can be booked in advanse or alternatively a car pass can be bought on the gate.
+This can be booked in advance or alternatively, a car pass can be bought at the gate.